-To understand this difference, consider a stack snapshot holding $A \to B \to B \to B \to A$ , and representing a second of observed cpu time.
-For this sample, the $A \to B$ edge is charged by a whole second for its total time (the same goes for the $A \to A$ edge, for example).
-Its caller time is charged 1/2 second because A appears twice in this stack snapshot (in the other half, A is charged for being a leaf - the caller of the special \-node), and its callee time is charged 1/3 respectively.
+To understand this difference, consider a stack snapshot holding $A \rightarrow B \rightarrow B \rightarrow B$ $\rightarrow A$, and representing a second of observed cpu time.
+For this sample, the $A \rightarrow B$ edge is charged by a whole second for its total time (the same goes for the $A \rightarrow A$ edge, for example).
+Its caller time is charged 1/2 second because A appears twice in this stack snapshot (in the other half, A is charged for being a leaf - the caller of the special -node), and its callee time is charged 1/3 respectively.